ddbatista/jev-lab/README.md

       Rego routes: thresholds in `data.json` (per provider, evidence-cited), fail-closed defaults, force-block/force-allow overrides, abstention →
       human, 20 `opa test` cases, and `decide.py` (runner + offline replay).
-      Replay of the H7 logs through policy: Jev 14/20 with **zero ambiguous→allow** (the confidence hatch converts would-be leaks into human review); Claude 7/20 — its confidence never authorizes action (by design, per H7), so it runs as a content-checks-only judge where everything else routes to humans.
-Full detail in NOTES.md
-- [ ] Then: port to prodsec-lab as the agent-gateway defense (P3)

-## Notes

-- Question criteria are treated like code: static, versioned, hashed (`FREEZE.sha256`), and never built from runtime data — a judge whose rules can be rewritten by the thing it's judging isn't a control.
-- Ground truth is frozen before any run; the one place it slipped (item 7's ambiguous `gate_or_deny`) is documented rather than quietly patched.
-- No secrets in this repo — keys are read from env vars at runtime only.